xenago/app-scripts/mkv/README.md

 ## Editing MKVs

-In-place modification of MKV files with `mkvpropedit` via CLI or with the `jmkvpropedit` GUI (both require MKVToolNix).
+In-place modification of MKV files requires MKVToolNix.
+The files can then be edited with `MKVToolNix GUI` in the `editor` tab menus, with `mkvpropedit` via CLI, or with the `jmkvpropedit` GUI.

 ### Flags